 Most importantly, always sign the title before handing it and the car over, and then take copies of both sides of the document.
 You just have to sign and print your name.
-Lavelle of BeenVerified says your signature is crucial to the process.
+Lavelle says your signature is crucial to the process.

 An open title means the donor is responsible for registration and licensing fees until the title has been properly closed with the charity being the recipient, says Lavelle.
 Fraudsters will try and convince the donor to leave the title unsigned.
 With an open car title, the individual can sell the car to another person or to a used-car dealer for cash.

 If the person collecting the car pressures you to leave the title blank, you should regard that as a major warning sign that you're likely dealing with a scammer.

 Ask the driver for a temporary receipt for the vehicle, and make sure the charity mails you an official receipt within a reasonable period.